 Unfortunately the excitement of being able to play it online and on a joystick started to dissipate as we tried out the characters on offer.
 The only character in the dismal selection in this beta I had any familiarity with was Ken.
 I felt quite disgusted with myself playing as Kenneth – but this is what this beta reduced me to.
 Even in the HDR beta with only Ryu and Kenneth, I only ever played with Ryu!

 Don’t get me wrong, I was still having fun, but I’m pretty awful with Ken and I don’t enjoy his playstyle at all.
 We started to try out all the other characters but really none of them suited me.
 I was struggling with all of them with execution wise too, as whilst Necalli had one charge move, I think that was it for the entire available beta cast.
 But he certainly didn’t play like anyone I enjoy playing in any other fighting game… Let’s look at my Street Fighter mains throughout the years and see if you can spot the pattern:

 Street Fighter II World Warrior (SNES): Guile.
+On a home console we were finally blessed with actual move lists and a better understanding of the mechanics.
 Once I discovered the value of anti-air moves and more people started to be able to do fireballs, I found I wasn’t enjoying Honda so much.
 I really wanted a fireball character, but I couldn’t do the ‘hadoken’ motion reliably at all, and I could rarely ever do dragon punches.
 Enter Guile – the perfect character for me at the time.
-I still remember the epiphany I had when I figured out I could charge for both my Sonic Boom AND my Flash Kick by holding diagonally down and back – and then the similar excitement again when I realised I could do this immediately after jumping.
+I still fondly remember the epiphany I had when I figured out I could charge for both my Sonic Boom AND my Flash Kick by holding diagonally down and back – and then the similar excitement again when I realised I could do this immediately after jumping.

 Street Fighter II Turbo (SNES): Guile.